raidantimosquitos/taiwan-surface-temperature/data-summary/README.md

 <img src="img/average-anomalies-by-season.png" width="1000" align="center">

+## Conclusions
 All in all, I think we could also make use of some of these new features (seasons and temperature anomalies) to enhance our models.
-Please take a look at the code if you have time, now we need to focus on handling Nulls and encoding the categorical features.
+You can take a look at the code if you have time, now we need to focus on handling Nulls and encoding the categorical features.